muhweziasaph/Internship-week-4/README.md

 1. Clone the repository:
 2. npm install(instal dependencies)
 3. npm start(start the development server)
 4. The app will be available at  http://localhost:3000
+## Author
+INTERNEE MUHWEZI ASAPH
+UTAMU STUDENT
+BACHELOR OF SCIENCE COMPUTER SCIENCE